stayboogy/stayboogy_WindowsOnAppleSilicon/README.md

 1) install VMware Fusion 13.5

-	- UTM does not work properly with file sharing and writing to the virtual disk and is a waste of time
+	- UTM has some kind of hardcoded 4GB filesize limit when sharing files and in Windows 10 Arm64 for some reason, and is a waste of time

-	- Requires Free Registration at VMWare
+	- VMWare Fusion Requires Free Registration at VMWare

 	- Download Link Here for Convenience